abel123code/mission-2/server/README.md

 uvicorn server:app --host 0.0.0.0 --port 3001 --reload
 ```

-The server will be available at `http://localhost:3001`
+The server will be available at `http://localhost:3001` or` https://mission-2-3.onrender.com`